-Archaeology watching brief has been started since early September 2006 at Holes 11, 12, 14, 15 and 16 and completed in this reporting month.
+Archaeology watching brief has been started since early September 2006 at Holes 2, 11, 12, 14, 15 and 16 and completed in this reporting month.
 No archaeological material or deposits was identified in the reporting month.
-Out of 18 monitoring days, there is one remaining monitoring day for Hole 2.
-The Contractor cannot confirm the excavation day at remaining part of Hole 2.

 Regarding the vegetation clearance of Stream B2 buffer zone on 17 November 2006, the Contractor prepared a mitigation work programme for ET and the Engineer to review and HKJC's approval before carrying out the actual mitigation work within the buffer zone during this reporting month.
 ET has commented on the mitigation work proposal and is waiting for the response from the Contractor before actual work can be carried out on site.